 Inclusive access materials are accessible through the internet, so they go where you go on most major consumer devices.
 Inclusive access course materials may include, but are not limited to, e-textbooks which are digital versions of the physical book, and digital content that has supplemental material over the physical textbook, such as videos, simulations, and interactive software.

-- you can use your financial aid to cover the course materials costs
+You can use your financial aid to cover the cost of inclusive access course materials.

 Accessing Inclusive Access Course Materials

 Once the course is opened by the instructor, you will be able to access your digital course materials through your Learning Management System (Blackboard).
 You will have access to the required materials by the first day of class.
 First-time users may need to create an account with the publisher providing the course material.